akurasy/chat-app-react-nodejs/README.md

 ```
 cd server
 vi Dockerfile
-#create your Dockerfile for the frontend
+#create your Dockerfile for the backend

 ```